The Summer Company

 1. What is it?

+It's a job!
 Funded by the Federal government, the Summer Company brings together a group of talented dancers and arts workers for two months of full-time seasonal employment.
 This is a chance to train and perform alongside peers and professional artists.

 2. Why is it only for artists under 30?

 This project supports new and emerging artists in the GTA.
 It's funded by the Canada Summer Jobs program, which sets out specific eligibility criteria and is an initiative to create on-the-job training for YOUTH.
 Applicants can be over 30 by the end of the employment, as long as they are under 30 at the start.
-Our start date is tentatively July 2nd, 2025.
+Our start date is July 2nd, 2026.

 3. What level of dance experience do I need?